 Big Hair Animal Rescue is dedicated to making sure the animal you adopt is the perfect match!
 We have dedicated foster parents and volunteers who work hard making sure you find the best cat or dog for your home.
 Adding a family member is a big decision and we look forward to being part of that.
-We cannot guarantee any breed of our animals.

 Our Adoption Application is designed to ensure a good match between our adoptable animals and adopters.
 Before you begin the application, please read the following: